RynnVLA-002: A Unified Vision-Language-Action and World Model: Methods

 All of the training instances for world model share the same text prefix \textit{``Generate the next frame based on the current image and the action.''} and there are no other task instructions since the action could totally determine the next state of the world.
 The overall generation could repeat $N$ times in an autoregressive manner. $\mathcal{L}_{img}$ refers to the cross-entropy loss of discrete image tokens.

 \textbf{Training Objective.} We mix the VLA model data and world model data to train our RynnVLA-002.
+Unless otherwise specified, the two task types are sampled with a 1:1 ratio, and the model is trained in a single finetuning stage without additional large-scale robot manipulation pretraining.
 The overall loss function is $\mathcal{L}_{dis}=\mathcal{L}_{dis\_action}+\mathcal{L}_{img}$.
 In this way, RynnVLA-002 could behave as the VLA model or world model depending on the user queries.

+\textbf{Inference Modes.} Although RynnVLA-002 supports both action prediction and future-image prediction, it performs only one queried task during a single inference call.
+When used as a VLA policy, the model consumes the language instruction, proprioceptive state, and visual history to generate actions through either discrete action tokens or the continuous Action Transformer; it does not roll out future images for control.
+When used as a world model, the model predicts future visual observations conditioned on images and actions.
+This decoupled querying avoids introducing autoregressive image-prediction compounding errors into the real-time action generation loop.